papiodesu/leptos_book/src/ssr/24_hydration_bugs.md

 ## A Thought Experiment

 Let’s try an experiment to test your intuitions.
-Open up an app you’re server-rendering with 「cargo-leptos」.
-(If you’ve just been using 「trunk」 so far to play with examples, go [clone a 「cargo-leptos」 template](./21_cargo_leptos.md) just for the sake of this exercise.)
+Open up an app you’re server-rendering with "cargo-leptos」.
+(If you’ve just been using 「trunk」 so far to play with examples, go [clone a 「cargo-leptos" template](./21_cargo_leptos.md) just for the sake of this exercise.)

 Put a log somewhere in your root component.
-(I usually call mine 「<App/>」, but anything will do.)
+(I usually call mine "<App/>", but anything will do.)

 ```rust
 #[component]